 First, We Must Understand What Short-Term Rental Insurance Is

-The insurance industry typically defines a short-term rental or STR as any property rented to others for less than 30 days at a time.
-Astonishingly, we estimate over 90% of STR property owners carry either a standard homeowner’s insurance policy or standard dwelling landlord insurance policy, both of which leave big gaps in coverage for STR exposure.
+The insurance industry typically defines a short-term rental as any property rented to others for less than 30 days at a time.
+Astonishingly, we estimate over 90% of short-term rental property owners carry either a standard homeowner’s insurance policy or standard dwelling landlord insurance policy, both of which leave big gaps in coverage for short-term rental exposure.

 The Cost Of Short-Term Rental Insurance